calaldees/teachingWorkshops/teacherEducation/iQTS/_session_next.md

+> Sequenced through 10 enquiry-based questions, which support the students through Collaborative, Developing and Independent phases of the course.

 * Features of high quality teaching
     * Not lecturing
     * Joint plan - make it better - make it better